Plant asparagus once, and it’s the gift that keeps on giving… for 20 to 30 years!

-After the fronds turn brown in fall, you can either:
+After the fronds turn brown in fall, you have a few options:

 - Let the dead foliage stand over winter (and cut it down in early spring before new growth appears).

-- Or you can cut the dead foliage down at the base of the plants before winter, and remove it to keep pests (like asparagus beetles) from overwintering.
+- Or cut the dead foliage down at the base of the plants before winter, and remove it to keep pests (like asparagus beetles) from overwintering.

 If you had a problem with pests or diseases during the growing season, bag and trash the old foliage; it’s not worth adding to your compost pile, as many home compost piles don’t get hot enough to destroy eggs and pathogens.